 Are there any discounts for senior citizens?

-Newton Communications Access Center, more commonly known as NewTV, is the entity that provides public, educational and governmental access programming through its TV studio and computer resource center in Newton Highlands.
-Residents of the City of Newton, members of Newton-based non-profit organizations, employees of Newton businesses, and City of Newton employees are eligible to use NewTV.
-This includes free use of TV production equipment and facilities, cable TV channel time, and training in TV production, media literacy, and Internet access.
-Anyone wishing to use NewTV facilities must become a member of NewTV, for a small annual fee.
+Under the City’s cable franchise agreements with Comcast, RCN and Verizon, each cable operator is required to make available channel capacity for public, educational and governmental (“PEG”) access programming.
+A significant portion of the franchise fees paid by the cable operators is used to support PEG access programming.
+Newton Communications Access Center, or NewTV, is a non-profit corporation that provides PEG access programming through a studio located in Newton Highlands.
+Residents of the City of Newton, members of Newton-based non-profit organizations, employees of Newton businesses and City of Newton employees are eligible to use NewTV facilities, studio and services.
+This includes the use of TV production equipment and facilities, channel time and training in TV production, editing, media literacy and Internet access.
+Anyone wishing to use NewTV facilities and services must become a member of NewTV for a small annual fee.
 For questions and information concerning NewTV, contact:

 Newton, MA 02461

 Telephone: (617) 965-7200

 Does the City have any control over cable programming?

 No. The City does not control cable programming content and is prevented from doing so under the First Amendment to the U.S. Constitution and other federal law.